Beware of the mobile phone tax trap 📱

 The contract must be between the employer and the mobile phone provider

-It’s this final condition that often catches out micro companies that blissfully pay for the director’s mobile phone bills whilst the contract remains in the director’s personal name.
+It's this final condition that often catches out small companies, which might be paying for the director's mobile phone bills whilst the contract remains in the director's personal name.

-HMRC are taking a strict stance on this matter, and when discovered, order assessments of often 4 years underpaid taxes averaging £600 before penalties and interest.
+HMRC is taking a strict stance on this matter, and when discovered, order assessments of often 4 years underpaid taxes averaging £800 before penalties and interest.

 What’s the solution?

 If your mobile contract isn’t in the company name – don’t overly worry – you’re not alone by a long stretch.
 To keep things practical (and in the real world), we suggest the following:

-First of all, call your mobile provider to ask about their procedure for transferring the contract to the company (personally I found this surprisingly straight forward)
+First of all, call your mobile provider to ask about their procedure for transferring the contract to the company (I found this surprisingly straightforward)

-If there are extra charges to make the change during your contract, then wait until you’re out of your contract and try again – this is usually the easiest time to transfer your contract and you’re usually offered the same price as personal rate tariffs
+If there are extra charges to make the change in-contract, wait until you’re out-of-contract and try again – you'll usually be offered the same price as personal rate tariffs.

-Essentially, in our experience, it’s easier and cheaper than most people realise to review your mobile contracts yourself before HMRC do!
+In our experience, it’s easier and cheaper than most people realise to review your mobile contracts yourself before HMRC does!